IoT-study-project/IoT-REST/README.md

   'username': username,
   'password': password
 }`

+username - letters (upper and lowercase) and numbers, length from 6 to 16

+password - at least one number, one uppercase letter, one lowercase letter and one special character length from 8 to 32
 ## /login [POST] - deployed
 Signs in registered user, returns authorization token (JWT) - expires in 1h
 ### Request body